-Applicants who have earned a baccalaureate or postbaccalaureate degree in engineering or in the mathematical or physical sciences with a g.p.a. of at least 3.00, and who have a combined verbal and quantitative score of 310 on the Graduate Record Examination (GRE) General Test are eligible to be considered for admission to the Master of Science program.
+Applicants who have earned a baccalaureate or postbaccalaureate degree in engineering or in the mathematical or physical sciences with a grade-point average (GPA) of at least 3.00 are eligible to be considered for admission to the Master of Science program.

-Reference letters, research interests, previous graduate grade-point average, and other factors may be considered in admission decisions.
+Reference letters, research interests, previous graduate GPA, and other factors may be considered in admission decisions.

 Research assistant positions are available on a variety of research projects, and a limited number of teaching assistant positions may be available.
 Selection of recipients is usually based on scholastic achievement and research interest.
 These awards may be made on a semester, academic year, or calendar year basis.
 Awards and reappointments are competitive and are based on a student's potential contribution to the teaching and research goals of the department.
 Students who fulfill their research assistant responsibilities and continue to make satisfactory progress toward their degree objective receive preference in new awards.

 The Graduate College offers numerous career advancement opportunities and professional development programs for graduate students.
-Ongoing program offerings, news, and announcements can be found under Professional Development on the Graduate College website.
+Ongoing program offerings, news, and announcements can be found under Grad Success Center on the Graduate College website.